Ivan Gener / Stocksy

-Run!
-Swim!
-Hike!
-Hunt!
-Seven Breeds for the Active Dog Owner – a guest post by John Durfee.
 Like most young boys, I always wanted a dog of my own.
 As an adult, I still wanted to have a furry best friend by my side.
 I recently moved into a larger home and I finally had the open space and backyard to have a dog.
-But I also lead a very active lifestyle; I exercise at least 4 times a week and weekends are usually outdoor excursions in the high desert hiking, running, or camping.
-I wanted to have a companion that could keep up with me and would also enjoy the constant activity as much as I do!
+But I also lead a very active lifestyle; I exercise at least four times a week and weekends are usually outdoor excursions in the high desert hiking, running, or camping.
+I wanted to have a companion who could keep up with me and would also enjoy the constant activity as much as I do.
 After doing my research, I came across seven breeds that would be ideal for an active individual like me.

 Not nearly as popular as other breeds, this is an old English Hunting dog.
-Aristocracy used to hunt with them in packs as they were known for running many a mile on the chase of a scent.
+The aristocracy used to hunt with them in packs as they were known for running many a mile on the chase of a scent.
 They have a great sense of smell and are very friendly and active in demeanor.
-You wouldn’t have any issue running in open and populated areas with this breed as they’re bred to focus and won’t spook easily.
+You wouldn’t have any issue running in open and populated areas with this breed, as they’re bred to focus and won’t spook easily.

 Originating from Hungary, Viszla are beautiful animals.
-They have sleek rust colored coats and the build of a greyhound.
+They have sleek rust-colored coats and the build of a greyhound.
 They are originally pointing and retrieving dogs, but they have great endurance and energy for any running/hiking activities.
-They are very protective (their nickname is “velcro dog”) so you won’t need to worry about them running off if you’re on a trail or in a park.
-This is one of the few breeds of mid size dog that is not prone to Hip Dysplasia, a form of joint arthritis.
+They are very protective (their nickname is “Velcro dog”), so you won’t need to worry about them running off if you’re on a trail or in a park.
+This is one of the few breeds of mid-size dogs that is not prone to Hip Dysplasia, a form of joint arthritis.
 They have a lifespan of 12-14 years.